scorp200/BatchFileRenamer/README.md

 Select an episode and start editing
 ![Alt text](https://dl.dropboxusercontent.com/u/1417773/File%20Renamer/2.PNG?raw=true "")

-As you edit the episode the changes will occur accross all that are selected if you made a mistake press CTRL+Z
+As you edit the episode the changes will occur across all that are selected.
+If you made a mistake press CTRL+Z
 ![Alt text](https://dl.dropboxusercontent.com/u/1417773/File%20Renamer/3.PNG?raw=true "")

-If you have a single or multiple episodes that need to be edited saperetly from other, uncheck "check all" and select the episodes you wish to edit.
+If you have a single or multiple episodes that need to be edited separately from other, uncheck "check all" and select the episodes you wish to edit.
 ![Alt text](https://dl.dropboxusercontent.com/u/1417773/File%20Renamer/4.PNG?raw=true "")

 If you wish to add episode numbers in order of the loaded files add 00,